 What we’re seeing now is the raw truth of Black classism laid bare: the fact that Black people with aspirations of becoming a version of the talented tenth are more than happy to let their poor and working class Black brothers and sisters continue suffering under benign neglect so long as they get theirs.
 This worldview is tailor-made for a political party that has largely abandoned it’s progressive left to court the center.
 What better way to bring your disgruntled Black voter base to heel than using a large pool of willing Black proxies to strongarm them into voting for no tangibles beyond optics?

 By any visible measure a Biden/Harris Administration would be more competent than a second Trump administration.
 It’s also true that other more progressive candidates were viable, but the DNC was never going to back them and is now demanding its progressive wing, who sees voting as a moral decision, to compromise itself.

-Using Trump as a boogeyman isn’t enough to scare Black voters into the booth and in a post-Obama political landscape, neither is using the identity of Black/POC candidates in lieu of policy.
-Trying to bully Black voters instead of addressing their concerns or their reservations about the nominees and treating them as mules expected to carry the Democratic party will fail.
+Using Trump as a boogeyman isn’t enough to scare Black voters into the booth and in a post-Obama political landscape, neither is using the identity of Black/POC candidate in lieu of policy.
+Trying to bully Black voters instead of addressing their concerns or their reservations about the nominees and treating them as a mule expected to carry the Democratic party will fail.
 Badly.

 The killing of George Floyd by Minneapolis police officers and the ongoing uprisings it’s wake have forced America to look at the state of Black Americans but what’s changed in the half decade after the killing of Mike Brown in Ferguson is that the Black masses are too loud to be shouted down by Black gatekeepers more concerned with keeping their white moderate “allies” from hearing uncomfortable truths.
 They are demanding to be heard and many skinfolk are going to have to give an accounting for their willingness to place poor and working-class Black bodies as sacrifices on the altar of their individual success.